Why Use AEA Certified Fully Refined Oil?

 Pure Emu Oil that has been properly processed and has met the stringent specifications listed in the Emu Oil Trade Rules for Fully Refined Emu Oil.

 This Fully Refined designation or specification for pure emu oil is primarily for the safety of the consumer.
 If moisture is above the 0.10% level, bacteria will have a tendency to grow.
-By removing the peroxide and free fatty acids, other contamination components will be removed, for example; hormones, toxic metals, pesticides, viruses and infections (e-coli, salmonella for example that may have contaminated the raw material at the animal processing plants).
+By removing the peroxides and free fatty acids, other contamination components will be also removed, for example; hormones, toxic metals, pesticides, viruses and infections.
 By testing certain fatty acids it can be verified that the oil is truly emu oil and not cut or adulterated with some other types of oils.

 Danger only exists when the pure emu oil is to be used on the human skin or is to be taken orally.
 If the pure emu oil is not Fully Refined, there is risk that the oil is contaminated or has not been sterilized.

 From AEA studies, the feed was found to affect the color of the emu oil, but the feed does not affect the trans-dermal and anti-inflammatory activity.

 Emus are different from many animals in that their body temperature is so high that medication and worming is not normally necessary.
 The emu is a very hearty animal that appears to be immune to most diseases that affect other livestock in America.
 The typical American farmer does not normally use any antibiotics on their farm-raised emus as it is unnecessary and there hasn't been sufficient research performed to identify the responsiveness of an emu to antibiotics.
 The typical American emu farmer does not use growth hormones or steroids on their farm raised emus as the feed industry has developed superior natural feeds that closely match the nutrition that the emu requires to obtain maximum weight and production.